|This leather-clad beauty takes her leather garments seriously.|

 Full-grain leathers are extremely fine quality leather without sanding or buffing to destroy the natural texture.
 This is the best, strongest and most expensive leather you can buy.

-The Feel of the Item Is a Strong Indicator of the Quality
+The Feel of the Item Is an Indicator of the Quality When You Shop for Leather

 The best leathers and suede are extremely soft when you run your hands along their surface.
 The softer the feel, the higher grade the leather or suede.
 On the other hand, an inferior leather or suede has some stiffness to it and a bit of an odor due to the tanning processing.